• TETON TESTED

 By now, Aventon has become one of the biggest fish in the e-bike pond and offers an impressively diverse fleet of bikes.
 The company pays special attention to design and aesthetics in order to make some of the most attractive e-bikes out there.

-Aventon’s accessible price range hovers between $1,000 and $2,000 depending on the model, meaning you can get your hands on a new e-bike while staying within budget.
+Aventon’s accessible price range hovers between $1,000 and $2,000 depending on the model, meaning you can get your hands on one of the best new e-bikes while staying within budget.
 The bikes won’t have the top specs of more expensive premium models, but most recreational riders don’t require the latest and greatest tech on their outings.

 Aventon Soltera Hybrid Bike